Have your say: AML/CTF supervision reform: Duties, powers and accountability consultation; upcoming HM Treasury roundtable discussions

 JIE results

-The JIE results are usually available at the beginning of March each year.
+The JIE results are usually available at the beginning of March in the year following the exam sitting.
 The pass mark for each paper is determined by the JIE but is never more than 50%.
 Each candidate receives either a ‘bad fail’, ‘fail’, ‘marginal fail’ or ‘pass’ for each paper.
 No other performance feedback is provided by the JIE.

-For further information on the JIE, please visit the JIE website.
+For further information on the JIE, please visit the JIEB website.